-Having no fixed politics, or, in truth, decided principles respecting anything, he was one day a patriot, the next a courtier, and wrote squibs both for government and against it.
-The stanzas relatively commencing,
+Having no fixed politics, or in truth decided principles respecting any thing, he was one day a patriot, the next a courtier, and wrote squibs both for government and against it.
+The stanzas relatively commencing, and

-Green were the fields that our forefathers dwelt on, etc.
+Green were the fields that our forefathers dwelt on, &c.

-Where the loud cannons rattle, to battle we'll go, etc. and,
+Where the loud cannons rattle, to battle we'll go, &c.

-Some few years ago, though now she says no, etc.,
+Some few years ago, though now she says no, &c.

 were three of the best of his patriotic effusions; they were certainly very exciting, and he sang them with great effect.
-He ended his literary career by a periodical paper in 1800, written principally against me, and called "The Lantern," for which and similar squibs he received four hundred pounds from Lord Castlereagh.
-I sincerely wished him joy of the acquisition, and told him "if he found me a good chopping-block, he was heartily welcome to hack away as long as he could get anything by his
+He ended his literary career by a periodical paper in 1800, written principally against me, and called "The Lantern," for which and similar squibs, he received four hundred pounds from Lord Castlereagh.
+I sincerely wished him joy of the acquisition, and told him " if he found me a good chopping-block, he was heartily welcome to hack away as long as he could get any thing by his butchery."
+He shook me heartily by the hand, swore I was a "d-d good fellow," and the next day took me at my word by lampooning me very sufficingly in a copy of verses entitled " The Devil in the Lantern !"
+But I loved abuse, when it was incurred for opposing the Union; and we never had a moment's coolness upon that or any other subject.
+Indeed, I really regarded him.